-LinkedIn recently invited me to participate in a community forum on podcasting trends as voice, audio, and smart speakers are all gaining attention by marketers and brands.
-Here’s what I shared with Victoria Taylor, community editor for LinkedIn:
+LinkedIn recently invited us to participate in a community forum on podcasting trends as voice, audio, and smart speakers are all gaining attention by marketers and brands.
+Here’s what was shared with Victoria Taylor, community editor for LinkedIn:

 1) Podcasting will continue to evolve from a few people sitting around a microphone.
 Lighting and backdrops with graphics are expected, and advanced podcasters are incorporating video.
 Produced assets from their podcast sessions are being used as snippets for IGTV, websites, Facebook and Twitter.